xShihiro/robot-arm-motion-classifier/README.md

 - **Per-axis movement fractions** and directional balance terms
 - **Loopiness** (ratio of path length to straight-line axis length) to distinguish curved from linear motions
 - **Radius statistics** (mean and variance of radial distances) for detecting circular trajectories
-- Additional squared and cross-axis terms to capture nonlinear and correlated spatial effects
+- Additional squared and cross-axis terms to capture nonlinear and correlated spatial effects easier

 All features are translation-invariant and robust to noise, providing strong geometric separation between circle, diagonal, horizontal, and vertical classes.